Buhler tuba player to march in Macy’s Thanksgiving Day Parade

 Regier says his parents and grandparents are going along for the weeklong trip.

 “A bit of Kansas folk going to the biggest time of the year in New York.
-Ought to be interesting,” says Regier.
+Ought to be interesting,” said Regier.

 Regier’s band director, Nathan Biggs, is proud to have one of his students representing the Buhler Crusaders in one of America’s greatest traditions.

 “I will definitely be looking for him.
-Luckily, he plays the tuba, so he’s going to be a little bit easier to spot on the TV,” says Biggs.
+Luckily, he plays the tuba, so he’s going to be a little bit easier to spot on the TV,” said Biggs.

 “It’s a huge honor.
-I’m just getting more and more excited about it,” adds Regier.
+I’m just getting more and more excited about it,” added Regier.